snowmerak/ax/README.md

 ```

 The hotfix branch is used to fix a bug on the production server.
 **CAUTION: The hotfix branch must be deleted.
-Do not merge the hotfix branch into the develop branch.**
+Do not merge the hotfix branch into the unstable branch.**

 #### Switch proposal branch